Compatible with Clip Studio Paint Ver. 1.10.5

-A pen pressure wizard will start when using CLIP STUDIO PAINT for the first time.
+The pen pressure wizard will launch when using Clip Studio Paint for the first time on the iPad.

 An [Adjust pen pressure] dialog box will appear, allowing you to fine-tune the pen settings.

-Selecting [Adjust] will prompt you to draw on the canvas and make adjustments.
+Selecting [Set up now] will prompt you to draw on the canvas and make adjustments.

-Note: When using a Wacom stylus, click [When using a Wacom stylus] and follow the on-screen instructions.
+Note: When using a Wacom stylus, click [If using Wacom Stylus Pen] and follow the on-screen instructions.

-The [Check Adjustment] dialog will appear.
+The [Check adjusted settings] dialog will appear.
 Draw on the canvas to check the adjusted results.

-If there are no problems, click [Complete] to exit the wizard.
+When you are done, click [Done] to exit the wizard.

 ① The [Tool] Palette

-With this you can choose the tools you would like to use for drawing illustrations or manga.
+Allows you to select tools for drawing illustrations or manga.

 ② The [Quick Access] Palette

-When tapping this the [Quick Access] palette will be displayed.
-You can register frequently used tools, commands and auto actions, along with various functions in it.
-Registered functions can be easily executed from the [Quick Access] palette.
+Tap to display the [Quick Access] palette.
+Frequently used tools, commands, auto actions, and other functions can be assigned to the quick access palette.
+Assigned functions can be easily executed from the [Quick Access] palette.

 ③ [Sub Tool] Palette

-When tapping this the [Sub Tool] palette will be displayed.
-You can change the settings of each tool.
+Tap to display the [Sub Tool] palette.
+Allows you to change the settings of each tool.

 ④ The [Tool Property] Palette